Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 • you want to make a Port and tonic

-• you want a less heavy entry into the category
+• you want a lighter entry into the category

 How to choose in under 30 seconds